 - Diamond Medallion Members: 11 miles for every $1

-Don't confuse redeemable SkyMiles (what you can use to book an award flight) with Medallion Qualification Miles, though.
-Medallion Qualification Miles are awarded based on distance flown and cabin class; these count toward Delta Medallion elite status.
+It used to be easy to confuse redeemable SkyMiles (what you can use to book an award flight) with Medallion Qualification Miles.
+However, Medallion Qualification Miles are no more.
+You now earn Delta Medallion elite status through only Medallion Qualifying Dollars.
+We'll cover this in detail later.

 You also can earn SkyMiles from flying Delta's partner airlines.
 Unlike when flying Delta, you earn miles based on the distance flown and fare class.
 The earning rates vary, so make sure to consult the chart for the specific partner you're flying.